-Before populating the node list in NerveCenter's database, it is important to determine which nodes NerveCenter will manage, as NerveCenter does not need to monitor every node on your network.
-There are a few methods for restricting which nodes will be placed in NerveCenter's node list:
+Before populating the node list in NerveCenter's database, it is important to decide which nodes NerveCenter will manage.
+You may want to include or exclude devices based on their type (printer, switch, workstation, server, etc), role, location, ownership, administrative control, and similar.
+There are several automated methods for restricting or allowing which nodes will be placed in NerveCenter's node list:

-- Filtering Using Node Capabilities on page 97 - Filtering Using a Node System Object Identifier on page 98 - Filtering Nodes by IP Address on page 99 - Filtering Nodes by Hostnames on page 104
+- "Filtering Using Node Capabilities" on the facing page - "Filtering Using a Node System Object Identifier" on the facing page - "Filtering Nodes by IP Address" on page 70 - "Filtering Nodes by Hostnames" on page 74